telerik/ajax-docs/deployment/deploying-on-shared-hosting.md

 1. Remember the application name and click OK.

-1. Give full permissions to the __ASPNET__ user (if you are using IIS5) or to the __Network Service__ account (using IIS6 or IIS7, Windows Server 2003, Windows Vista/Longhorn) on the application folder.
+1. Give full permissions to the **ASPNET** user (if you are using IIS5) or to the **Network Service** account (using IIS6 or IIS7, Windows Server 2003, Windows Vista/Longhorn) on the application folder.
 Again, before doing this step, consult with your hosting provider on how this is to be accomplished.
 If the provider offers thorough instructions, use them instead of the ones below.
 Otherwise, contact your provider to set the permissions for you.

 1. Run the project.

 ## If you plan to deploy the controls directly on the shared hosting

-1. Log into your [Telerik account](http://www.telerik.com/account/default.aspx) and click on __Manage products__ from the top menu.
+1. Log into your [Telerik account](http://www.telerik.com/account/default.aspx) and click on **Manage products** from the top menu.

 1. In the dropdown that appears choose from your purchased products or trial downloads the Telerik UI for ASP.NET AJAX, and click on it.
-If you have purchased a collection you would need to click on it and the trial downloads page will show all trial downlads directly.
+If you have purchased a collection you would need to click on it and the trial downloads page will show all trial downloads directly.

-1. Click on __Download Installer and other resources__ (the Download link next to the suite if you are a trial user).
+1. Click on **Download Installer and other resources** (the Download link next to the suite if you are a trial user).
 You need to choose the Telerik UI for ASP.NET AJAX suite if you have purchased the collection and click its Browse all product files button.

-1. Download the __Manual installation__ (__ZIP__) file.
+1. Download the **Manual installation** (**ZIP**) file.

 1. On the server, create a "Telerik" folder in your "inetpub/wwwroot" folder on the server.